wavetermdev/waveterm-docs/README.md

 # Wave Terminal Documentation

 This is the home for Wave Terminal's documentation site.

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This README is specifically about _building_ and contributing to the docs site.
+If you are looking for the actual hosted docs, go here -- https://betadocs.waveterm.dev

 ### Installation

+Our docs are built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ```sh
 yarn